DerGuru/The-Resonant/New Chapters/Part2/P2-03_Scaffold_and_Consequences.md

 "I scared myself," Jason admitted.
 "That was...
 I didn't know it would be that hard."

 "It shouldn't have been possible at all," Milo said.
 "I did some research while you were out.
-What you did—stabilizing a structure that size, redistributing forces in real-time—that's master-level work.
+What you didâ€”stabilizing a structure that size, redistributing forces in real-timeâ€”that's master-level work.
 Probably beyond master-level."

 "RAE helped."

 "Even with her help, it's impressive.
 And terrifying."
 Milo's expression grew serious.
 "Jason, we need to talk about limits.
 Real limits.
-Because if you'd died today—"
+Because if you'd died todayâ€”"

 "I didn't."